 TikTok loves MP4, too, but it’s all about vertical videos!
 Use a 1080×1920 resolution, keeping with 30 fps for a smooth experience.
 The file size can be up to 287.6 MB, which is generous for creative content.

-Follow the 5,000 kbps bitrate guideline for a nice quality.
+Follow the 5,000 kbps bitrate guideline for nice quality.
 Add catchy sounds using AAC at 128 kbps—their audience craves quick, sharp audio clips to complement those visuals.
-For more tips, check TikTok’s video guidelines to keep your content sizzling.
+Check TikTok’s video guidelines to keep your content sizzling with more tips.

-Heroic Shorts helps crank out engaging TikTok videos fast, with smart automated options that make it easy for me to focus just on creating engaging content.
+Heroic Shorts helps me create engaging TikTok videos quickly, with smart automated options that allow me to focus on creating engaging content.

-By tailoring export settings to platform specifics, I maximize viewer engagement and retention, boosting my overall reach.
+I maximize viewer engagement and retention by tailoring export settings to platform specifics, boosting my overall reach.

 Factors to Consider When Exporting

-When it comes to exporting video, several crucial factors influence the final product.
+When exporting video, several crucial factors influence the final product.
 These considerations impact quality, viewer experience, and compatibility across platforms.

 Resolution and Aspect Ratio